Orange-OpenSource/a11y-guidelines/src/en/web/develop/layout.md

 - The letter spacing must be adjustable to 0.12 times the font size.
 - The word spacing between words must be adjustable to at least 0.16 times the font size.

-This can be done by applying the following CSS rules :
+This can be done by applying the following CSS rules:
 <pre><code class="css">
   * {
       line-height: 1.5!important;